SKIP TO PAGE CONTENT

 Graduate Degrees

 We offer two graduate programs.
-For those students who currently have a conferred bachelor’s degree and would like to become a teacher, we offer opportunities for initial certification through the MA in Teaching (MAT) program.
+For those students who currently have a conferred bachelor’s degree and would like to become a teacher, we offer opportunities for initial certification through both the Alternative Certification Program and the MA in Teaching program.
 For those certified educators with at least a year of teaching experience, we offer the M.Ed. in Curriculum and Instruction.
 This graduate program prepares educators to move into a different role such as a curriculum specialist or a reading specialist*.

 Educator Preparation Program Handbook